gabbifish/kubecon-cli-talk-demos/README.md

 ## Cuelang (Demo 3):

 Walk through kube.cue, explain parts of it
+- DSLs offer a specialized syntax for expressing configuration, and can enforce constraints like types.

 Talk about definition, where expected types for values are defined Talk about structs, which are expanded as part of a definition